stevenrouk/capstone1-online-communities/README.md

 | circlebroke2 | -- | 6089 |
 | shitstatistssay | -- | 4278 |

+So if we're specifically interested in the question of popularity, we only need to look at the in-degree numbers since out-degree is only a measure of how much a subreddit "talks" about others.
+And the popularity winner is... askreddit!

-There are some interesting results here:
+There are some other interesting results here:

 **In-Degree Results**
 - All of the top "in-degree" nodes look pretty official and fairly mainstream.
 They're fairly broad in topic ("funny", "news"), and the top two explicitly encourage interaction ("askreddit", "iama").